 - Important fishing terms

-You must have a valid fishing licence and follow the fishing regulations to fish in Yukon.
-Read the Yukon fishing regulations summary to see these regulations.
+To fish in the Yukon, you must have a valid Yukon fishing licence and follow the fishing regulations.

 Fishing licence-related regulations